 Our Drive for 10 vision encompasses five strategic levers that are key to growing our business and achieving long-term success.
-During 2012 and the first quarter of 2013, we made progress on each of our Drive for 10 levers as described in the following:
+During 2012 and the first half of 2013, we made progress on each of our Drive for 10 levers as described in the following:

-- maximizing value in our existing businesses through reducing standard beverage container and end capacity in North America and the expansion of specialty container production to meet current demand, redeployment of surplus equipment to other global locations, closure of certain metal beverage and metal food and aerosol packaging facilities and relocating our European headquarters to Zurich, Switzerland, to gain business, customer and supplier efficiencies; - expanding further into new products and capabilities through expansion into extruded aluminum aerosol manufacturing with our Mexican acquisition in December 2012; - aligning ourselves with the right customers and markets by investing capital to meet double-digit volume growth for specialty beverage containers throughout the global network;

-- · broadening our geographic reach with the construction and start up of three beverage container manufacturing facilities in China, Brazil and Vietnam; and - leveraging our technological expertise in packaging innovation and aerospace technologies to maintain our competitive advantage today and in the future.
+- · maximizing value in our existing businesses through reducing standard beverage container and end capacity in North America and the expansion of specialty container production to meet current demand; redeployment of surplus equipment to other global locations; closure of certain metal beverage and metal food and aerosol packaging facilities; and relocating our European headquarters to Zurich, Switzerland, to gain business, customer and supplier efficiencies; - expanding further into new products and capabilities through expansion into extruded aluminum aerosol manufacturing with our Mexican acquisition in December 2012; - · aligning ourselves with the right customers and markets by investing capital to meet double-digit volume growth for specialty beverage containers throughout the global network; - broadening our geographic reach with the construction and start up of three beverage container manufacturing facilities in China, Brazil and Vietnam, as well as the award of a South Korean environmental instrument in our aerospace business; and - · leveraging our technological expertise in packaging innovation and aerospace technologies to maintain our competitive advantage today and in the future.